VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 Cleaning:

 * Remove useless columns that are empty (Community Areas, Zip codes, Historical Wards) or redundant (ie State and City columns only contains IL and CHICAGO respectively).
-* Clean shop names to group for easier grouping.
+* Clean shop names for easier grouping.
+* Flatten the violations.

 Ideas: